& workshop details

 During this workshop, Moya will share her understanding of the energy of Death, and we will explore the ways in which we can welcome this energy into our lives so that we can live more fully.

-Please note that if you are already subscribed to my monthly newsletter, you don’t need to subscribe again here to receive Hagitude updates.
+Please note that if you are already subscribed to my Substack, you don’t need to subscribe again here to receive Hagitude updates.